 - Toys with small, removable parts that could present a choking hazard

-- Toys that produce electric shock if mishandled
+- Toys that produce an electric shock if mishandled

-- Items containing small magnets that could be ingested
+- Items containing small magnets that children can swallow

 - Toys made with glass, ceramic or other breakable materials